yarisvt/tyk-docs/tyk-docs/content/getting-started/getting-started-installation.md

 * [Self-Managed](/docs/tyk-on-premises/install/)
 * [Cloud](/docs/tyk-cloud/getting-started/)

 Not sure what you need?
-Head on over to [Tyk Solutions](/docs/tyk-solutions) to find out
+Head on over to [the compare page](/docs/apim) to find out